jackwatters45/odp-restaurant-page/README.md

 # odp-restaurant-page
+deploy this on github pls

 Great resource to review Webpack

-deploy this on github pls

 video - html webpack plugin templates - 1:05

-SplitChunksPlugin - worth looking into at a later point
+SplitChunksPlugin - worth looking into at a later point for future projects extract css

 Note: DOM elements should be created using JavaScript but styling can be done in a separate CSS file.